dekuNukem/traffic-cone-film-scanning/README.md

 It should stay in focus for the whole session.

-If you're paranoid, feel free to re-focus every time you remove the glass to put new negative in.
+If you're paranoid, re-focus every time you remove the glass to put new negative in.

+Definitely re-focus if left overnight.
+Temperature changes can cause it to drift.

 ## Post-Processing

 Now we have high-quality scans in RAW format.

-But some processing is needed to get the best result.
+Additional processing is needed to get the final result.

 We need to **invert**, **mirror**, and adjust the color of the photo.